What is Glitterboo?

 Download the results at the panel directly underneath.
 Choose the format (image, animation or video), image size (resolution), and press the Download button.

-After a short while, you will get a link to download the image, view in a browser window, or save to Photobucket or Dropbox.
-(Use the Photobucket button to get a copy of the direct link to the image or animation)
+After a short while, you will get a link to download the image, view in a browser window, or save to Photobucket, Imgur or Dropbox.
+(Use the Photobucket or Imgur buttons to get a copy of the direct link to the image or animation.
+Photobucket button is only available when using a linked Photobucket account)

 You can upload one of your own images using the Upload box on the right, or upload from the web by pasting an image link (this may be useful if you're on a mobile Internet connection and want to use an image that's already online somewhere, since it's fast and it doesn't use any extra bandwidth).